This version is still in development and is not considered stable yet. For the latest stable version, please use StreamX Guides 1.1.0! |

 Step 2: Run the StreamX Mesh

 We are about to run a Mesh that contains a service extracting indexable data from the ingested data.
-This indexable data is passed to a delivery service that is responsible for feeding the search service (in this tutorial, the delivery service communicates with Opensearch started inside the same StreamX Mesh).
+This indexable data is passed to a delivery service that is responsible for feeding the search service.

 -